SnowGem Price Tops $0.0441 on Major Exchanges (XSG)

 According to CryptoCompare, “Snowgem is a Masternode cryptocurrency based on the Equihash algorithm. “

-SnowGem can be traded on the following cryptocurrency exchanges: Mercatox, Graviex and STEX.
-It is usually not presently possible to buy alternative cryptocurrencies such as SnowGem directly using U.S. dollars.
-Investors seeking to trade SnowGem should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SnowGem using one of the exchanges listed above.
+SnowGem can be bought or sold on these cryptocurrency exchanges: STEX, Graviex and Mercatox.
+It is usually not presently possible to purchase alternative cryptocurrencies such as SnowGem directly using U.S. dollars.
+Investors seeking to acquire SnowGem should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SnowGem using one of the exchanges listed above.

 Receive News & Updates for SnowGem Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SnowGem and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.